Why is There a Red Light On My Motherboard?

 5. Please reboot your computer after reconnecting it to the power source.

 6. To access your BIOS settings, press the appropriate key.
 Depending on your motherboard, it might be the., Delete, F2, F8, or F12.
-You may set Windows 10 to boot into the BIOS if various computer manufacturers use different keys.
+If various computer manufacturers use different keys, you may set Windows 10 to boot into the BIOS.

 7. Make the necessary BIOS changes.
-Some motherboards allow you to load “optimized defaults,” which are a fantastic place to start.
+Some motherboards allow you to load “optimized defaults,” which is a fantastic place to start.

 You may have to reset your CMOS from time to time.
 The CMOS, or Complementary Metal-Oxide-Semiconductor, is a little piece of memory that stores your computer’s BIOS or UEFI setup.
 This setting determines your computer performance.